-Successful candidates are offered a one- or two-year term with the possibility of being extended up to 3 years.
+We have over 250 postdocs at LLNL and our successful candidates are offered a one- or two-year term with the possibility of being extended up to three years.
 During their tenure, postdocs are expected to conduct basic or applied research that is publishable in peer-reviewed journals, develop scientific expertise in their field of research, present their research at national and international meetings, and gain experience in the writing research proposals.

-Within the Lab, the postdocs are housed in either a discipline (Computation, Engineering, or Physical and Life Sciences) or a program (Global Security, Weapons and Complex Integration or National Ignition Facility and Photon Science).
-Successful postdoc have demonstrated: 1) scientific productivity through a robust publication list, 2) academic excellence through a strong grade point average at a reputable university and 3) collaboration and teamwork through convincing letters of reference.
-To be eligible for a postdoc position, applicants must have received their Ph.D. degree within five years of being hired.
+Within the Laboratory, the postdocs are housed in either a discipline (Computation, Engineering, or Physical and Life Sciences) or a program (Global Security, Weapons and Complex Integration, or National Ignition Facility and Photon Science).
+Successful postdoc have demonstrated: 1) scientific productivity through a robust publication list; 2) academic excellence through a strong grade point average at a reputable university; and 3) collaboration and teamwork through convincing letters of reference.
+Apply

-The lab offers a handful of postdoctoral fellowships:
+The Lab also offers a handful of named postdoctoral fellowships:

 The Fernbach Postdoctoral Fellowship (Computing Sciences)